 Feature extraction is the process of identifying the number of blacked-out defects in a stress study and describing each defect in terms of the total number of standard deviations below the gender-matched mean normal file and the extent of the defect in either myocardial mass or percent of myocardium.
-The degree of reversibility can also be extracted for each defect and described in terms of the total number of standard deviations above the gender-matched mean normal file and the extent of reversibility in terms of mass or percent of defect that reversed.
+The degree of reversibility can also be extracted for each defect and described in terms of the total number of standard deviations above the gender-matched mean normal file and the extent of means or percent of defect that reversed.